Jamienie/DSCI_522_Vancouver_Bike_Theft_Analysis/doc/vancouver_bike_report.md

 insights about this phenomenon that may potentially help tackle and reduce bike theft in the region.

-## Question
+## Objective

-Our objective is straightforward, taking only the date information, we are investigating whether there is a greater incidence of bike thefts in the summer time when compared to the remaining months of the year.
+Our question is straightforward, taking only the date information, we are investigating whether there is a greater incidence of bike thefts in the summer time when compared to the remaining months of the year.

-Note: We make a few assumptions for the purposes of simplicity in the analysis.
+We make a few assumptions for the purposes of simplicity in the analysis.
 First, ‘summer time’ is chosen as the months June, July, August as these months are months with the least precipitation and a time when people are generally outdoors in Vancouver.
 We also assume that the bike thefts that are reported are representative of the actual number of bikes stolen.

-Our question is as follows:

-Is the mean number of bikes stolen per month in the **summer time** (June, July, August) *greater* than the mean number of bikes stolen per month during the **other months of the year** or is it equally likely.

 ## Exploratory Data Analysis